LinkedIn

 My professional growth felt stale:

-Took a career gap after my first chile, felt the pressure to stay sharp, and channeled that anxiety into a personal project.
+Took a career gap after my first child was born, felt the pressure to stay sharp, and channeled that anxiety into a personal project.

 As a SOLE designer at startups, had no role models to learn from and wasn't proactive enough to find mentors outside.
 A huge missed opportunity in hindsight!